 All Penn State Hershey Medical Group sites in State College are part of the University Park Regional Campus of Penn State College of Medicine.

-Penn State Hershey Medical Group walk-in service in State College is designed to help Penn State faculty and staff, retirees and their dependents when they cannot get to their primary care physicians.
+Penn State Hershey Medical Group walk-in service in State College is designed to help the community when they cannot get to their primary care physicians.
 Our medical team at Park Avenue treats minor illnesses, colds and flu, as well as sinus and ear infections.
 No appointment necessary!

 Our walk-in service does not replace regular visits to your provider.
 Patients are highly encouraged to enroll with a primary care provider for their health needs.
 Contact one of our State College locations for more information about transferring your care to a Penn State Hershey provider.